Techiee-guy/domo/README.md

 # domo
-This is my first git hub Repository
+This is my first git hub Repository. author - kevin